UNiXMIT/UNiXextend/docs/AcuToWeb-WINDOWS.md

 Choose the AcuToWeb control panel from the “All Programs” menu.
 On Windows 10 you will need to right click the 'extend' Start Menu item and select 'Run as administrator'.

+On the Access tab we want to add a new user to the Access file (AcuAccess by default).
+Click 'New' to open up a new window that will alow you to enter the user access details.

 ![1](images/atw-w-1.png)

-On the Access tab we want to add a new user to the Access file (AcuAccess by default):
+In this setup, all users on any machine are mapped to the user 'support' on the server.

 ![2](images/atw-w-2.png)

-On my machine my configuration looks like this:

 ![3](images/atw-w-3.png)

-Let’s configure an Alias on the Alias Tab:
+On the Alias tab you can set any programs to be launched in AcuToWeb.
+We create an alias for each program and any command line options.
+Click 'New' tp open a new window where you can create an alias.

 ![4](images/atw-w-4.png)

+In the 'Commmand Line' field you can set the program to be launched as well as any other options like specifying a configuration file with '-c cblconfi' for example.

 ![5](images/atw-w-5.png)

 Now create the AcuConnect Thin Client service:

 ![6](images/atw-w-6.png)

+Click 'New' to open a new window where you can specify the port number and configuration file to be used.
+You can also set any trace options here.

 ![7](images/atw-w-7.png)